fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

 .. note::

-	Despite being able to provide a Section Separator with a unique identifier, you cannot attach advanced logic branching rules to the question type.
+	Despite being able to provide a Section Heading with a unique identifier, you cannot attach advanced logic branching rules to the question type.

 Yes/No
 ^^^^^^